Bonfales12345/clickey/README.md

 # Clickey

 Clickey is a Open Source lightweight, background-native menu bar utility that triggers audio on global keystrokes.
+Only for macOS (Apple Silicon).

 </div>